jhays/JHAdSupportedTemplate/ReadMe.txt

 To test In App Purchases, you must be logged OUT of any real App Store accounts on the device.
 Set up a sandbox tester account in iTunes Connect.
 Run the app, and attempt to make the purchase.
 At that time, you will be prompted to log in- you must log in with the iTunes Connect sandbox tester account.

+To check for existing purchase, utilize the persistence object that is specified on AppDelegate
+Example:
+//Check for existing purchase of ad removal
+        persistence = (UIApplication.sharedApplication().delegate as!
+AppDelegate).persistence
+        productIdentifiers = (persistence.purchasedProductIdentifiers() as NSSet).allObjects
+        var productID = "com.orbosphere.adsupportedtemplate.removeads"
+        if persistence.isPurchasedProductOfIdentifier(productID) {
+            NSLog("Purchase found- removing ads")
+            self.removeAdBannerView()
+            self.removeAdMobBannerView()
+        }else{
+            NSLog("Purchase not found.")
+        }

 Copyright 2015 Orbosphere
 www.orbosphere.com